As a New Zealand citizen you can live and work in Australia without specifically applying for any type of work visa.

 You should also inform the IRD of your new address in Australia when you have one.
 If you haven’t already, it’s a great idea to register for the IRD’s online service, which means you can easily update your address while overseas and continue to be informed about things like student loan repayments or other tax obligations you may have.

-One thing’s for sure, you won’t be taxed in both Australia and New Zealand, as the two countries have a tax agreement.
+One thing’s for sure, you will not be taxed twice on income you earn in Australia or New Zealand, as the two countries have a tax agreement.

 This agreement also means that you can’t ‘escape’ to Australia to avoid tax debts in New Zealand and obligations like child support.
 The Inland Revenue and Australian Tax Office are able to share information and help each other collect tax debt.

-Check out the Working in Australia overview from the Australian Tax Office (ATO) to learn how you’ll be taxed if you are only going to be working in Australia for part of the year.
+Check out the Your tax residency info from the Australian Tax Office (ATO) to learn how you’ll be taxed if you are only going to be working in Australia for part of the year.

-Note that the above rates do not include the 2% Medicare Levy or the Temporary Budget Repair Levy (2% for incomes over $180,000).
+Note that the above rates do not include the 2% Medicare Levy.

 The Australian equivalent of an IRD number is a Tax File Number (TFN) from the Australia Taxation Office (which is the Australian version of the Inland Revenue Department).